 Ninety percent of all hypertension cases are primary (sometimes called “essential”) hypertension—meaning the exact cause is unknown.
 It’s the most common type of hypertension and often treated with nutritional supplements, lifestyle interventions, and sometimes medication.

 The remaining 10% of hypertension cases are classified as secondary, meaning high blood pressure is “secondary” to something else.
-Causes can include aging and stiffening of blood vessels, birth control pills (hormones), kidney disease, pregnancy, sleep apnea, and more.
+Causes can include aging and stiffening of blood vessels, birth control pills (hormones), kidney disease, pregnancy, sleep apnea, adrenal disorders, an overactive thyroid, and more.
 With this type of hypertension, blood pressure often returns to normal once the primary cause is treated.

 Plus, there are many specific types of hypertension that have unique causes and symptoms.
 I have listed them here in alphabetical order, which does not imply severity…